zaiisao/Documentation/en/Recording/token.md

 You can access the Agora services with the unique App ID:

 1. Enter the App ID in the start window to enable communications.
 2. Add the App ID to the code when developing the application.
 3. Set the `appId` parameter as the App ID when initializing the client.
 4. Set the `token` parameter as NULL when joining the channel.

 <a name = "Token"></a>

 ## Token

-The following is the process for generating a token:
+The following process generates a token:

 1. Deploy a token generator on your server.
 2. The client sends a request for a token to the server.
 3. The server uses the token generator to create a token and sends the token back to the client.
 4. The client passes in the token when joining a channel.
 5. When the token is about to expire or has expired, repeat Steps 2 to 4.
 6. The application client calls `renewToken` to use the new token.